alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 	@Override
 	public AuthState getAuthState() {
 		//return the current auth state
+	}
 	...
-		//notify the engine that a refresh token has been obtained authStateChange( AuthProvider.AuthState.REFRESHED, AuthProvider.AuthError.NO_ERROR );
+		//notify the engine that a valid refresh token has been obtained authStateChange( AuthProvider.AuthState.REFRESHED, AuthProvider.AuthError.NO_ERROR );
 	...
 ```